Footwrap: Germany

-The German Wehrmacht used footwraps until the end of World War II.
-They continued to be worn in the East German National People's Army until 1968.
+The German Wehrmacht used footwraps until the end of World War II, and they continued to be worn in the East German National People's Army until 1968.

 Eastern Europe

 The Russian and later Soviet armed forces issued footwraps since Peter the Great established the regular Imperial Russian Army in 1721.
-Footwraps remained standard issue in many post-Soviet armies.
+Footwraps also remained standard issue in the armies of many post-Soviet states following the dissolution of the Soviet Union.
 The Belarusian, Ukrainian and Georgian armies eventually abandoned them in favor of socks in the 2000s.
 In each case, nostalgia about the traditional footwear ran high among soldiers.
-The Ukrainian army held a special farewell ceremony for its footwraps, with soldiers reciting poems and fables about them.
+The Ukrainian army held a special farewell ceremony for its footwraps, with soldiers even reciting poems and fables about them.

-In the Russian army, footwraps remained in use for tasks requiring the wear of heavy boots until 2013, because they were considered to offer a better fit with standard-issue boots.
+In the Russian Ground Forces, footwraps remained in use for tasks requiring the wear of heavy boots until 2013, because they were considered to offer a better fit with standard-issue boots.
 They were issued again during the 2022 Russian mobilization.

-Because of their association with the Russian army, footwraps are called chaussettes russes ("Russian socks") in French.
+Because of their association with the Russian army, footwraps are called in French.